 Levels of medical care for your newborn

 Level I, Well Newborn Nursery.
-This kind of nursery has a clinical team of health care providers who take care of:
+This kind of nursery has teams of health care providers who take care of:

-- Babies born on time (at about 40 weeks) who are stable (for example, they can breathe on their own and can maintain their body temperature)
+- Babies who are born on time (at about 40 weeks) who are stable (for example, they can breathe on their own and can maintain their body temperature)

-- Babies born at 35 to 37 weeks who are stable
+- Babies who are born at 35 to 37 weeks and are stable

 - Babies who are sick or born before 35 weeks, but only until they can be moved to a nursery with a higher level of care

 Level II, Special Care Nursery.
-This kind of nursery has a clinical team who takes care of:
+This kind of nursery has teams of health care providers who take care of:

-- Babies born at or after 32 weeks who weigh more than 1,500 grams (3.3 pounds).
+- Babies who are born at or after 32 weeks and who weigh more than 1,500 grams (3.3 pounds).
 These babies may have some health problems, but they’re not so serious that they need a higher level of care.

-- Babies born before 32 weeks or less than 1,500 grams, but only before being moved to a higher level of care.
+- Babies who are born before 32 weeks or who weigh less than 1,500 grams, but only until they can be moved to a nursery that provides a higher level of care.

-- Babies who have just gotten out of a newborn intensive care unit (also called NICU) and are growing and doing well before being able to go home.
+- Babies who have just gotten out of a neonatal intensive care unit (also called NICU) and are growing and doing well before being able to go home.

 - Babies who need equipment to help them breathe.
 These babies should stay in this kind of nursery only for about 24 hours or less; if they need breathing help longer, they should be moved to a higher level of care.

 Level III, NICU.
-This kind of nursery has a clinical team who takes care of:
+This kind of nursery has teams of health care providers who take care of:

-- Babies born before 32 weeks who weigh less than 1,500 grams.
+- Babies who are born before 32 weeks who weigh less than 1,500 grams.